alibaba/xquic/docs/API.md

 NOTICE: PING frame might be lost and can not be recovered, there might be no ACK for it, applications should not wait for ack notification of ping all the time, which might cost a lot of memory if connection persisted for very long time.

-This callback function is adviced for clients.
+This callback function is advised for clients.

 #### xqc_conn_update_cid_notify_pt
 ```